CanvasOfficial1/Continuities-border-wipes/README.md

 # Border-Wipes
-An experiment into dynamic borders
+An experiment into dynamic borders, dynamic objects, and colour generation.